 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – In Oregon, tenants cannot withhold rent in order to get repairs made.
+- Withhold Rent – In Oregon, tenants cannot withhold rent to get repairs made.

 - Lawsuit – Tenants do have the right to take legal action for damages resulting from habitability issues.

 - Reporting to Public Officials – Landlords can be reported on a city or county level to housing inspectors if they are found to be in violation of any local housing codes.

 In Oregon, it is illegal for a landlord retaliate by increasing rent or decreasing services, terminating the tenancy or threatening to bring an action for possession after the tenant has: